iter8-tools/iter8/mkdocs/docs/getting-started/first-experiment.md

 **Next Steps**

-!!! tip "Use in your environment"
+!!! tip "Try in your environment"
     1. Run the above experiment with your app by setting the `URL` value in the Helm command to the URL of your app.
 You can run this experiment in any Kubernetes environment such as a dev, test, staging, or production cluster.

     2. You can also customize the mean latency, error rate, and tail latency limits in the SLOs.